yossibokorbleile/DiscretePersistentHomologyTransform.jl/README.md

 which returns the scores in $d$-dimensions.

 ## Examples
-### Persistent Homology Transfer
+### Discrete Persistent Homology Transform
-We will go through an example using a random [shape](https://github.com/yossibokor/PersistentHomologyTransfer.jl/Example/Example1.png) and 20 directions.
-You can download the CSV file from [here](https://github.com/yossibokor/PersistentHomologyTransfer.jl/Example/Example1.csv)
+We will go through an example using a random [shape](https://github.com/yossibokor/DiscretePersistentHomologyTransform.jl/Example/Example1.png) and 20 directions.
+You can download the CSV file from [here](https://github.com/yossibokor/DiscretePersistentHomologyTransform.jl/Example/Example1.csv)

 To begin, load the CSV file into an array in Julia